 - Add 1/2 teaspoon of Water Preserver to store for five years, change the water every five years (for the 3.5-gallon size)

 Now, this picture is in my master bedroom where I have a dresser shown kitty-corner.
 It’s not flat against the wall and looks awesome in the bedroom without anyone knowing I have 12 cases of Blue Cans stacked neatly behind the dresser.
 Please brace yourself for the cost of these.
 This stack of water is one of the things I have been saving money to buy.
-They last 50 years and taste better than any water I have tasted.
+These cans last 50 years and taste better than any water I have tasted.

 I have reverse osmosis in my kitchen, so I’m pretty fussy as to the taste of water.
 These can be stored up to 145 degrees, awesome, huh?
 If you look at the website they are cheaper, if you can pick them up.
 I ordered mine off of Amazon.
-Blue Can – Premium Emergency Drinking Water
+Blue Can – Premium Emergency Drinking Water But, you can NOW finder them cheaper at Brownell’s, sign up for their newsletter to hear about sales.

 Please check this website if they have a distributor near you: Blue Can Water I bought these Blue Cans to store and not have to worry about rotating due to age, or fret due to the temperature in my home.
 I can sleep at night, yes I would call it a luxury, that’s how I roll with water.